 - Confectioners sugar for sprinkling on top

-Pour ½ cup of sugar and 2½ tbsp. dried lavender into a food processor.
-Mix for about 30 seconds until the flowers are fully chopped into the sugar.
+- Into a food processor, pour ½ cup of sugar and 2½ tbsp. of dried lavender.
+Process for about 30 seconds until the flowers are fully chopped into the sugar.
 (Expect the most heavenly smell to fill your entire kitchen the moment you remove the top).
-Pour the lavender sugar into the rest of your sugar and mix till fully incorporated.
+In a mixing bowl, pour the lavender sugar into 2½ cups of plain sugar and mix until fully incorporated.

-Line a 9x13 baking sheet with parchment paper, and make sure the paper runs over the sides.
-You’ll use it to remove once chilled.
+- Line a 9x13 baking sheet with parchment paper, and make sure the paper runs over the sides a bit.
+You’ll use it to remove everything once chilled.

-Melt 8 oz. of butter, then combine with ½ cup of lavender sugar, 2 tsp. vanilla extract and ½ tsp. salt in a medium-size bowl.
-Once combined, mix in 2 cups of flower until the dough is smooth and add it to your pan.
+- Melt 8 oz. of butter.
+In a separate mixing bowl, combine melted butter with ½ cup of lavender sugar, 2 tsp. vanilla extract and ½ tsp. salt in a medium-size bowl.
+Once combined, mix in 2 cups of flower until the dough is smooth but a little crumbly.
+Add it evenly to your lined pan.
 Lay plastic wrap over the dough and press it evenly onto the bottom.
 You can also use your bare hands, but the dough is pretty sticky so it’s trickier to make even without plastic wrap.
-Bake for 30 minutes until the crust golden brown.
+Bake for 20-25 minutes at 350 F. until the crust golden brown.